AECOMGermantown/AECOMGermantown.github.io/README.md

 Day 1:
 Initial kick-off meeting with team to discuss the scope of work and initial ideas, materials to review, etc.
 Held formal planning meeting, setup scrum board and reviewed visual data driven options (map, charts, etc.).
-Reviewed FDAOpen API data sets for consistency and realible data points that we could use to relate the information in a usable format that would benefit the end user.
+Reviewed openFDA API data sets for consistency and realible data points that we could use to relate the information in a usable format that would benefit the end user.
 Began to setup user stories based on ideas idenitified during planning.

 Day 2:
+Created initial design comp based on options discussed in planning session.
 Initial dev mockup was done in real-time, with paired programming techniques to share ideas and implement changes.

-Decided on a simple search menu that would be capable of supporting mobile users.

-Main User Stories Indentified
-- Creating a main search menu that is transparent and easy to use on a smaller device
-- Background graphic based on a default search when the page loads.
-- Identified options for a heat map, reviewed open source google map types and selected the best fit
-- Used GitHub Pages to continuously publish updates to the web site
-- Additional user stories were logged in Visual Studio Online

-Design
-- Created initial design comp based on options discussed in planning session.
-See prototype design screenshots for details.

-Day 2:
-Team continued to flush out user stories.
-Finalized site design.
-Conducted standup meeting at 1pm to review status.
+Backend developers created algorithms to pull necessary content from openFDA API for food, drugs, and devices.
+Implemented changes in heat map design.

 Day 3:
+Reviewed latest version of the prototype
+Setup Google Analystics to support UAT and collect feeback on user nagivation.

 Day 4:
+Updated mapping design based style guide and

+Day 5:

+Day 6:

+Day 7: Final product review, completed RFQ requirements and submitted proposal.